Bug River property

 In February 2014 President Bronisław Komorowski signed a decree to update further the regulations relating to compensation for Bug River landowners.
 In particular, the decree removed a number of restrictions on the right to compensation.
 In so doing, it addressed the issues raised before the Constitutional Court and the ECHR on the subject.

-Due to the recent aspiration of Ukraine to join the European Union, a discussion has arisen in Poland about whether Ukraine would be willing to share the burden of compensation.
+Due to the aspiration of Ukraine to join the European Union, a discussion has arisen in Poland about whether Ukraine would be willing to share the burden of compensation.
+In August 2007 the Supreme Court of Poland issued a judgement that Bug River claims regarding Ukraine cannot be resolved in Polish civil courts and belong to Ukrainian courts, due to international agreements between Ukraine and Poland.
+Therefore these claims must be resolved by administrative means.

 Reportedly, Lithuania has only reluctantly addressed the claims of Poles for compensation/restitution.